Living Costs at University

 Rent and bills

 Your accommodation will likely be your biggest expense.
-As you’d expect, rent prices in Newcastle vary depending on area and quality.
-You should expect to be paying around £70 – £100 per week, depending on whether you want a basic room or shared flat.
+As you would expect, rent prices in Newcastle vary depending on area and quality.
+You should expect to be paying around £335 – £715 a month.

 It is usually best to start out with student accommodation, especially if you don’t know the city.
 You’ll find that it’s more cost effective and also better for meeting fellow classmates.
-You can expect to pay up to £100 per month in utilities (heating, electricity, gas etc) if you are in an apartment on your own, although considerably less if you are sharing.
+You can expect to pay up to £100 per month in utilities (heating, electricity, gas etc.) if you are in an apartment on your own, although much less if you are sharing.

-A monthly transport ticket in Newcastle costs £63 and should be all you need to navigate the city efficiently.
+A monthly transport ticket in Newcastle costs £59 and should be all you need to get around the city.

 Books and stationery